0%

 Various types of data are critical in SEO, each offering different kinds of insights:

-• Traffic Data: Understanding the volume, sources, and quality of your traffic can tell you a lot about the health of your SEO strategy.
+• Traffic Data: Understanding the volume, sources, and quality of your traffic can reveal a great deal about the health of your SEO strategy.

-• Keyword Rankings: Monitoring which keywords are driving traffic can help you optimize your content strategy and understand the impact of algorithm updates.
+• Keyword Rankings: Monitoring which keywords are driving traffic can help you optimise your content strategy and understand the impact of algorithm updates.

-• User Behavior Metrics: Metrics like bounce rate, average session duration, and pages per session provide insights into user engagement and content relevance.
+• User Behaviour Metrics: Metrics such as bounce rate, average session duration, and pages per session provide valuable insights into user engagement and content relevance.

-• Conversion Metrics: Conversion rate, average order value, and customer lifetime value are critical for understanding how well your SEO strategy meets business objectives.
+• Conversion Metrics: Conversion rate, average order value, and customer lifetime value are crucial for understanding how effectively your SEO strategy aligns with business objectives.

 • Technical Metrics: Page load times, crawl errors, and other technical metrics can significantly impact SEO and user experience.